 Brands Whose Pride Campaigns Didn’t Cut It

-How does a Pride campaigns go wrong?
-There is a myriad of reasons, but we’ll focus on two main culprits: activities don’t reflect the actual values of the corporation, or campaigns that profit brands but don’t actually contribute anything to the LGBTQIA+ community.
+How does a Pride campaign go wrong?
+There is a myriad of reasons, but we’ll focus on two main culprits.
+It’s activities that don’t reflect the actual values of the corporation or campaigns that profit brands without contributing anything to the LGBTQIA+ community.

 For the second time, Skittle stripped the iconic rainbow off its packaging in June, and donated $1 per package (up to $100,000) to GLAAD.
-Instead, as part of the “Give a Rainbow” campaign, the packaging is grey and states “Only one rainbow matters during Pride.”
+As part of the “Give a Rainbow” campaign, the packaging is grey and states “Only one rainbow matters during Pride.”

 Listerine caught plenty of flak for their Pride 2019 campaign, so we decided to check in and see how they did this year.
 It appears Listerine was included in a parent-company initiative by Johnson & Johnson.
 The Care with Pride website wasn’t quite what we expected, though the initiative to match donations of a family photo with donations to the Trevor Project is cute.
 However, this donation scheme wasn’t shared on Listerine’s Instagram post for Pride.
 If you’re going to proudly state that your initiative has donated over $1 million to LGBTQIA+ non-profit groups, tell your customers how they can help support you by donating more.

-There are two key takeaways for an organization looking to show their support to the LGBTQIA+ community.
-First, be steadfast in your support—don’t trot it out once a year, or leverage it as a defense when you’re criticized.
+There are two key takeaways for an organization looking to show their support to the LGBTQIA+ community for Pride 2021.
+First, be steadfast in your support—don’t trot it out once a year, or leverage it as a defence when you’re criticized.
 Second, make sure you prioritize the community you’re trying to support.
 Use your platform to amplify LGBTQ voices, or make sure proceeds go where they can best assist those in need.
+We wish you luck, and we’ll see you at Pride 2021!

 Paper Sword B2B is donating $500 to the Rainbow Refugee Charity Organization as a gesture of our support of the LGBTQIA community.